 7. Faulty Configuration

-- Conduct Packet Loss Testing: Test for packet loss across your network infrastructure, especially your wireless coverage and network bottlenecks- on a regular basis.
+• Conduct Packet Loss Testing: Test regularly across your network infrastructure, especially wireless coverage and known congestion points.

 What are the Effects of Packet Loss?